 Hello and Welcome!

-This website is here to share an exploration of “environmental justice” in Nova Scotia, part of the unceded territory of Mi’kma’ki.
+Shades of Green is a project exploring “environmental justice” in Nova Scotia, part of the unceded territory of Mi’kma’ki.

-In the last few years, EAC has embarked on an intentional journey to better engage around power and privilege in their environmental work around the cross-cutting theme of “environmental justice.”
+EAC is an environmental organization based in K’jipuktuk/ Halifax.
+In the last few years, the organization has embarked on an intentional journey to better engage around power and privilege in their environmental work around the cross-cutting theme of “environmental justice.”
 Recognizing that ENGO culture is steeped in a legacy of colonialism, racism, elitism, sexism, (etc), these efforts raise important questions about how settler-based groups can grow and change to address environmental justice issues in a meaningful way.

-Meanwhile, we have been broadcasting an interview series, hosted on CKDU 88.1 FM in Halifax.
-We will be chatting with a variety of thinkers and players in the local environmental justice landscape, starting with a very basic question, which is WHAT IS ENVIRONMENTAL JUSTICE?
+As part of these explorations we broadcasted an interview series back in 2016, hosted on CKDU 88.1 FM.
+We chatted with a variety of thinkers and players in the environmental justice landscape, starting with a very basic question, which was WHAT IS ENVIRONMENTAL JUSTICE?
 And what could that look like here?